dipeshm01/NederlandseTaal/knm/Nederland-2.md

     am I, quite unsprung,
     the King of Hispain
     I've always been honored.

+### Familiedagen

+#### Verjaardag

+Nederlanders vieren bijna altijd hun verjaardag.
+Soms alleen met hun familie, soms ook met vrienden en bekenden.
+Heb je een uitnodiging geekregen voor een verjaardag?
+Dan neem je en cadeautje mee.
+Je kunt vragen wat iemand graag wil hebben.
+Op het feest eet je taart.
+Ben je niet uitgenodigd?
+Dan kun je een kaartje sturen om te feliciteren.
+    > The Dutch almost always celebrate their birthday.
+Sometimes alone with their family, sometimes also with friends and acquaintances.
+Did you get an invitation for a birthday?
+Then you bring a present.
+    You can ask what someone would like to have.
+At the party you eat cake.
+Are you not invited?
+Then you can send a card to congratulate.
+    >

 ### Vrije Tijd
 - Veel mensen doen in hun vrije tijd dingen samen met anderen.
   Ze doen dat in een club of een vereniging.